There's a moment at work — a deadline collapsing, a room going tense, someone looking to you for the answer — and something shifts.

 What that built in you: the capacity to compartmentalize responsibility under pressure and execute your role independently of whether the system around you is functioning.
 In adult professional life, this looks like the colleague who keeps producing quality work while a project is in chaos — not because they don't see the chaos, but because they've been trained to separate "what I can control" from "what I cannot" in a way that feels automatic.

 Marcus T., 34, played second base through his junior year before a knee injury ended his high school career.
-He describes managing his team through a product launch that went sideways almost exactly this way: "I kept thinking about covering second.
+He describes managing his team through a product launch that went sideways almost precisely this way: "I kept thinking about covering second.
 Like, the shortstop might not be where he's supposed to be, but I'm covering second.
 I can control second.
 I do my job and we still have a chance."
 His direct reports told his manager afterward that he was the reason the team didn't panic.

 The adult stress signature: steady, role-focused, resistant to contagious anxiety.
 They don't absorb the stress of the system around them.
 They execute their part.
 This can be profoundly stabilizing in team environments.